MyNamesLex/Gameplay-Mechanics/Unity/PC/Phone Simulation/README.md

 ## Features

-This features everything a normal phone would have, swiping to go to next page, clickin g on apps, exiting apps and the ability to send and recieve in game messages
+This features everything a normal phone would have, swiping to go to next page, clicking on apps, exiting apps and the ability to send and recieve in game messages

 ## Controls